gracile-web/website/src/content/docs/00-learn/10-usage/15-output-modes.md

 proxy_cache_background_update on;
 ```

 This is an example snippet.
-You should customize it further, like targeting mostly static routes, where data freshness is not critical (e.g. not on multi-page forms).
+You should customize it further, like targeting
+mostly static routes, where data freshness is not critical (i.e., not on
+multi-page forms).
+And don't forget that response headers may be used too,
+for granular and dynamic control.

-### "Serverless" platforms
+#### "Serverless" platforms

 - [**Cloudflare** Cache Control revalidation](https://developers.cloudflare.com/cache/concepts/cache-control/#revalidation)
 - [**Netlify**'s SWR](https://www.netlify.com/blog/swr-and-fine-grained-cache-control/)